rml-lee/E-commerce-Sales-Analysis/Findings-Analysis.md

 **Conclusion & Final Recommendation:**

-1. Discounts are deeper in underperforming states but are not the root cause.
+1. Discounts are higher in underperforming states but are not the root cause of profit loss.
 2. AOV is similar across states, ruling out a revenue problem.
 3. There's a trend of order costs superceding the value of orders in underperforming states.
 4. The only logical cost variable that varies significantly by state is Shipping.